Phyllis-yuanhan/Macroeconomics-Finance-with-Machine-Learning-Application/README.md

 This  project aimed to predict a country's Corruption Perception Index (CPI) using machine learning.
-Analyzing data from 2012 to 2020 across 196 countries, the study found that legal system & property rights, GNI per capita, and education levels were significant predictors of CPI.
+Analyzing data from 2012 to 2020 across 196 countries, the study found that **legal system & property rights**, **GNI per capita**, and **education levels** were significant predictors of CPI.

 Three machine learning models were utilized to predict the CPI, using Mean Squared Error (MSE) and R-squared (R^2) values for accuracy assessment.
 The models and their corresponding performance metrics are as follows: